kshedden/dstream/README.md

 ```
 ds = DropNA(ds)         // drop all rows with any missing values
-ds = Muate(ds, "x1", f) // apply f in-place the variable named "x1"
+ds = Muate(ds, "x1", f) // apply the function f in-place to the variable named "x1"
 ```

-The most common transformations can be divided into the following types:
+The most common transformations can be grouped as follows:

 * _Extension_: add new variables to the dstream, usually defined in terms of the existing variables.
 Examples include